aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   x[3:6, 7];

 GAUSS also allows you to use variable names in a dataframe for indexing.
-As an example, if we want to access the 3rd observation of the variable `mpg` in the `auto` dataframe, we use:
+As an example, if we want to access the 3rd observation of the variable `mpg` in the `auto2` dataframe, we use:

 ::

-  auto[3, "mpg"];
+  auto2[3, "mpg"];

 You can also select multiple variables using a space separated list:

 ::

-  auto[3, "mpg" "make"];
+  auto2[3, "mpg" "make"];

 Finally, GAUSS allows you index an entire column or row using the `.` operator.
-For example, to see all observations of the variable `mpg` in the `auto` dataframe, we use:
+For example, to see all observations of the variable `mpg` in the `auto2` dataframe, we use:

 ::

-  auto[., "mpg"];
+  auto2[., "mpg"];

 Operations on variables
 +++++++++++++++++++++++++